forax/lazylr/README.md

       </repository>
   </repositories>
 ```

-and then add Lazy LR as a dependency
+Then add Lazy LR as a dependency:

 ```xml
   <dependencies>
       ...